Tom32i/portfolio-old/src/Resources/data/article/serialization.md

 Can you see how our serializer is getting flexible and powerfull?

-Here's a few more custom normalizers example I wrote for a REST API:
+Here's a few more custom normalizers I wrote for a REST API:

-- __[Doctrine's Collection](https://gist.github.com/Tom32i/773de875f92322925bd3#file-collectionnormalizer-php)__: Similar to what we did with groups an the example above.
+- __[Doctrine's Collection](https://gist.github.com/Tom32i/773de875f92322925bd3#file-collectionnormalizer-php)__: Similar to what we did with groups in the example above.
 - __[DateTime](https://gist.github.com/Tom32i/773de875f92322925bd3#file-datetimenormalizer-php)__: The one class in my app responsible for formating Dates for the API.
 - __[Form Error](https://gist.github.com/Tom32i/773de875f92322925bd3#file-formerrornormalizer-php)__: returns a simple array with field names as keys and error messages as values.

-You might also want to extends the [`ObjectNormalizer`](https://github.com/symfony/Serializer/blob/4d03a053097b926694a878fcd4b3f230dca56717/Normalizer/ObjectNormalizer.php) shipped with Symfony Serializer component.
+You might also want to extend the [`ObjectNormalizer`](https://github.com/symfony/Serializer/blob/4d03a053097b926694a878fcd4b3f230dca56717/Normalizer/ObjectNormalizer.php) shipped with the Symfony Serializer component.
 It loops over the properties of the object to serialize and forward all non-scalar values back to the serializer (which makes it works with your custom normalizers!).
-However it make no assumptions about how circular references should be treated, so it requires a little work.
+However it makes no assumption about how circular references should be treated, so it requires a little work.
 But that would be a topic for another article.

 ## The Serializer(s) as service(s)